-The Libyan Civil War is a direct consequence of the power vacuum created following the death of the long-time strong man of Africa, Colonel Muammar Gaddafi, in 2011.
-Since all opposition groups were oppressed for decades, the power shift presented an opportunity for both moderate and extremist factions to vie for power.
+The Libyan Civil War is a consequence of the power vacuum created following the death of Colonel Muammar Gaddafi, in 2011.
+The power shift presented an opportunity for former oppressed moderate and extremist factions to challenge each other for power.

-The HoR has historically strengthened their relationship with General Khalifa by making him the head of the army.
-This complicates negotiations when General Khalifa’s forces, the LNA and other militias loyal to him, are conducting campaigns to “liberate” Tripoli from the UN-backed government.
-Currently, the renegade General has managed to gain large swathes of territory under his control.
+The HoR has historically strengthened its relationship with General Khalifa by installing him as the head of the military.
+This complicated negotiations when General Khalifa’s forces, the LNA and other militias loyal to him, were conducting campaigns to allegedly liberate Tripoli from the UN-backed government.
+Currently, the renegade General has succeeded to gain large swathes of territory under his control.
 France attempted to bring together the Tripoli-based Prime Minister Fayez al-Serraj and General Khalifa to the negotiation table in another attempt to stabilize Libya, but despite agreements, no substantial gains have been made.

 In addition to fighting among each other, these parties are also battling with extremist forces within the country who want a replacement for Gaddafi.
 The former UN-backed government, the General National Congress/Council (GNC), which still influences the current UN-backed government, the Government of National Accord (GNA), has backing from a coalition of secular and Islamist militias known as Libya Dawn.
 The Libyan Dawn and General Khalifa are allied groups with the Islamic State in Iraq and Syria (ISIS) and al-Qaida.
 Recently, Libyan youth prefer to follow ISIS, thus, al-Qaida-allied groups are increasingly disbanding.
 The combined pressure from groups allied to the UN-backed Tripoli government and General Khalifa’s forces have resulted in monumental gains against the Islamic State in Libya.